Touched By The Sun by Carly Simon

 One of the things I knew about Carly was that her father was one of the founders of Simon and Schuster.

 I had no idea that they had lost the company after his death and had no part of it anymore.
 I thought that was really sad.
-Especially because I worked for Simon and Schuster for many years.
+Especially because I have worked for Simon and Schuster for many years.
 I met Rob, Debbie’s husband, there, who would go on to mentor me and be a strong force in helping me create my business.

 I would highly encourage you to get a copy of this book or give it to someone as a gift this holiday season.
 It’s written so beautifully.
-The prose is so descriptive that I had such a real picture of what it must have been like for Carly to have Jackie as such a strong, powerful, and kind long-time friend.
+The prose is so descriptive that I had such a real picture of what it must have been like for Carly to have Jackie as such a strong, powerful, and kind, long-time friend.

-Some Inspiration and Quick Book Review to Entice You to Get and Read it!
+Some Inspiration and Quick Book Review to Entice You to Get and Read It!

 Quick Summary: A chance encounter at a summer party on Martha’s Vineyard grew into an unlikely yet enduring friendship.
 This is definitely an intimate, vulnerable, and insightful portrait of the bond that grew between two iconic and starkly different American women.
 It’s a sharing of a friendship that spanned ten years, in loving detail Carly and Jackie shared.
 It is a wonderful story about how people unexpectedly enter our lives and change their course in such a beautiful way that I’d call it kismet.